MbolotSuse/rancher-token-revoker/docs/private_repos.md

 Using kubectl, you can create this using `kubectl create -f example.yaml`, assuming the above contents where saved to `example.yaml`.

-Lastly, configure a repo scan to use te the secret:
+3. configure a repo scan to use te the secret:

 ```yaml
 apiVersion: management.cattle.io/v3